Subreducts and Subvarieties of PBZ*--lattices: Introduction

 \section{Introduction}

-{\em \PBZ --lattices} are the paraorthomodular Brouwer--Zadeh lattices in which the pairs of elements with their Kleene complements satisfy the Strong De Morgan condition.
-As a brief recollection about their structure, they are bounded lattices endowed with two unary operations: an involution, called {\em Kleene complement}, and the {\em Brouwer complement}, which reverses order, is smaller than the Kleene complement, and satisfies only one of the De Morgan laws.
-The equation expressing the other De Morgan law is called the {\em Strong De Morgan} property.
-When one of the variables in the Strong De Morgan law is replaced by the Kleene complement of the other variable, we obtain a weakening of the Strong De Morgan law that we call condition $(\ast )$, which is satisfied in any \PBZ --lattice by definition.
-Condition $(\ast )$ has been introduced in \PBZ --lattices for the purpose of making their paraorthomodularity an equational property.
+{\em \PBZ --lattices} are bounded lattices endowed with two unary operations: an involution $\cdot ^{\prime }$, called {\em Kleene complement}, which satisfies the {\em Kleene condition}: $x\wedge x^{\prime }\leq y\vee y^{\prime }$, as well as paraorthomodularity, and the {\em Brouwer complement}, which reverses order, is smaller than the Kleene complement, and satisfies only one of the De Morgan laws, along with condition $(\ast )$, which is a weakening of the other De Morgan law (called {\em Strong De Morgan}), obtained from it by replacing one of the variables with the Kleene complement of the other.

-\PBZ --lattices have been introduced in \cite{GLP} as abstractions for the sets of effects of complex separable Hilbert spaces endowed with the spectral order and two kinds of complements, and, from the previous such abstractions, which include {\em effect algebras} \cite{fouben}, {\em quantum MV--algebras} \cite{giu} and {\em Brouwer--Zadeh posets} \cite{catmar}, they present the advantage of forming a variety, which we denote by $\PBZs $, and which includes the variety $\OML $ of {\em orthomodular lattices} considered with an extended signature, by endowing each orthomodular lattice with a second complement equalling their Kleene complement.
-The variety $\PBZs $ also includes the proper universal class $\AOL $ of antiortholattices, that generates the subvariety $\H \S \P (\AOL )$ of $\PBZs $ whose intersection with $\OML $ is the variety of Boolean algebras (with the same extended similarity type as in the case of $\OML $), and whose join $\OML \vee \H \S \P (\AOL )$ with $\OML $ lies strictly beneath the subvariety $\H \S \P (\OML \boxplus \AOL )$ of $\PBZs $ generated by the horizontal sums of orthomodular lattices with antiortholattices, which in turn lies strictly beneath the proper subvariety $\H \S \P (\OML \boxplus \H \S \P (\AOL ))$ of $\PBZs $ generated by the horizontal sums of orthomodular lattices with members of the variety generated by antiortholattices \cite{pbzsums}.
-In the following sections, since we work with both \PBZ --lattices and reducts of theirs, for avoiding confusions, we will attach to class operators indices specifying the variety they are considered in.
+The study of \PBZ --lattices originates in the foundations of quantum mechanics; they have been introduced in \cite{GLP} as abstractions for the sets of effects of complex separable Hilbert spaces endowed with the spectral order and two kinds of complements \cite{catnis,groote,mose}, and, from the previous such abstractions used in the unsharp approach to Quantum Logics, which include {\em effect algebras} \cite{fouben}, {\em quantum MV--algebras} \cite{giu} and {\em Brouwer--Zadeh posets} \cite{catmar}, they present the advantage of forming a variety, which we denote by $\PBZs $, as paraorthomodularity becomes an equational property under the other axioms of \PBZ --lattices.